jonaskay/flashover-middleman/source/2018-09-01-innovation-doesn-t-sell-and-ego-sells-even-less.html.markdown

 To err is human.
 To irritate is human as well.

-Even though I am an irritator, I would like to say that I’m also a remorseful irritator and an aspiring agitator.
+However, even though I am an irritator, I would like to say that I’m a *remorseful irritator*.
+I'm also an aspiring agitator.

 ### Ego is not an agitator

 Why is it easier for me to irritate than it is to agitate?
 Why is it easier for the people you know to irritate?
 Why is it easier for you to irritate?

 Let’s bring the idea of ego, your sense of self-esteem and self-worth, back to the discussion.
 Because I'm willing to argue that it is your ego that wants to irritate, not you.
 Your ego doesn’t want to agitate.
-Your ego doesn’t want you to be humble or understanding because those characteristics are in direct conflict with it.
+Your ego doesn’t want you to be humble or understanding (important skills needed for agitation) because those characteristics are in direct conflict with it.

 Humility challenges your sense of self-importance.
 Willingness to learn from mistakes challenges your sense of intellect.
-When you get humbled, or when you realize that you can be bit of a dummy at times, it hurts because your ego takes a blow.
+When you get humbled, or when you realize that you can be a real dummy at times, it hurts because your ego takes a blow.

 Naturally, things that can increase your sense of self-importance are in harmony with your ego.
 There is no conflict.
 There are no uncomfortable feelings.

-A thing that can give you this kind of an ego boost is if you can become a **savior** or a **visionary** inside your or your client’s organization.
+A thing that can give you this kind of an ego comfort is if you can become a **savior** or a **visionary** inside your or your client’s organization.
 Maybe there is a project that is going through a rough patch.
 You want to be the one who comes in guns blazing, lays out the action plan, and leads the team to victory.
 Or maybe there is a problem inside your client’s organization that you want to solve with your own creative ideas.

 If things are done in your way, you'll get the credit.
 You’ll be praised as the savior or the visionary.
 Your ego will get what it wants.